sirin-koca/interactive-newsletter/README.md

+# WARNING:
-# WARNING | index.html in this repo, is the actual Oblig2 html file - do NOT touch anything in index.html!
+## index.html in this repo, is the actual Oblig2 html file - do NOT touch anything in index.html!

 ***